Business income counts in the income test.

 - your most recent annual financial statements, or

-- a profit and loss statement for a recent period, usually 13 weeks - this is only if:
+- a profit and loss statement for a recent period, usually 13 weeks

 - you don’t have an annual statement yet